Can Urinary Incontinence Be a Sign of Heart Problems in Women?

 • Bypass graft.

-Researchers concluded that more studies need to be conducted to understand the exact link between cardiovascular disease and UI and that women currently experiencing UI should be tested for cardiovascular disease regularly.
+Researchers concluded that more studies are needed to clarify the exact link, and that women should be screened regularly for cardiovascular disease if they have urinary incontinence.

-Concerned About the UI-Heart Health Link?
+Concerned About the Bladder-Heart Health Link?
 Here's What to Know

-If you have been diagnosed with UI and are concerned about the link to heart health risks, remember that new research, such as the study from the University of Iowa, aims to raise awareness around the possible connection, not alarm.
+If you’ve been diagnosed with urinary incontinence / bladder leakage and are concerned about the link to heart health risks, remember that new research aims to raise awareness around the possible connection, not alarm.

-New studies identifying connections between bladder health and other possible conditions can be used as reminders that taking care of one part of your health— specifically your bladder and pelvic floor health— is essential for different bodily functions.
+Emerging studies identifying connections between bladder health and other possible conditions can be used as reminders that taking care of one part of your health is important for your overall health.

 Tips for Managing UI & Cardiovascular Well-Being

-Use these tips to manage your incontinence symptoms and keep heart health top-of-mind.
+Use these tips to confidently manage your incontinence symptoms and keep your heart health a priority.

 Speak With Your Healthcare Provider

-Being open and honest with your provider is essential for managing incontinence symptoms and addressing any concerns or worries you may have about how your condition may affect your heart.
+Being open and honest with your doctor can help you manage your incontinence symptoms and address any concerns about how your condition may affect your heart health.

-Speaking up about your UI symptoms may be difficult, especially if you haven't been open about them with your provider in the past, but it's the best way to identify which type of incontinence you have.
-With a proper incontinence diagnosis, your healthcare professional can give you medical advice and assess symptoms, develop a treatment plan to improve UI and ease any worries you have about cardiovascular disease.
+Speaking up about your UI symptoms may feel difficult, especially if you haven't been open about them before, but it's the best way to identify which type of incontinence you have and get a proper diagnosis.
+From there, they’ll be able to monitor your symptoms, offer medical advice, and develop a treatment plan.
+This might include prescribing you free incontinence supplies like diapers or women’s adult diapers if you have Medicaid or insurance.

-Remember to inform your provider about all of your health concerns, including risk factors for heart disease, your blood pressure, and any history of diabetes or high cholesterol.
+As you prepare for your appointment to discuss incontinence, remember to inform them about all of your health concerns, including risk factors for heart disease, your blood pressure, and any history of diabetes or high cholesterol.

 Make Certain Lifestyle Changes